Saturnia (moth)

 Saturnia is a genus of large silkmoths in the family Saturniidae, which the German biologist Franz von Paula Schrank first described in 1802.
 Its members are commonly named emperor moths, though this is also used for various close relatives in subfamily Saturniinae.
-Most species are Palearctic, but three, commonly called "saturnia moths", inhabit the chaparral of California: S. mendocino, S. walterorum, and S. albofasciata.
+The known species are found across the Palearctic.
+However, three allied species, commonly called "saturnia moths" inhabit the chaparral of California.
+These have been included as species of the genus Saturnia in some schemes, but recently are treated as a separate genus Calosaturnia, only in the United States.

 Species

 The known species of Saturnia are: